-In the fall of 2018 the Friends donated $7,000 to the Palm Beach County School District to bring students out on field trips to the Refuge, where they can learn about and experience the Everglades first hand.
+In the spring of 2019 the Friends donated $7,000 to the Palm Beach County School District to bring students out on field trips to the Refuge, where they can learn about and experience the Everglades first hand.
 The Refuge is a favorite destination for teachers and students alike, but transportation money for field trips runs out early in the school year, so many students never get the chance.
-Friends members and donors provided the funds for this donation that enabled hundreds more students to visit the Refuge.
-This was the third year in a row that the Friends were able to make a donation to the school district.
-The Friends plan to make an additional donation to the school district in the spring of 2019.
+This was the fourth year in a row that the Friends were able to make a donation to the school district.
 The donations for the 2018 - 2019 school year were made possible by a $10,000 grant from The Jim Moran Foundation, in addition to funds raised by members of the Friends.

 Since 2018 the Friends have been providing funding for an Education Outreach specialist to help Refuge staff with visiting school groups and to work with schools and other community service providers to bring a bit of nature into the everyday lives of some of our urban neighbors.
 This is one of the goals of the U.S. Fish and Wildlife Service's Urban Outreach program.
 Another way the Friends support this program is through working with Community Greening and other groups to create "pocket" wildlife refuges in urban settings.
 One such pocket refuge is slated to be built in March, 2020, in partnership with the Parkland Parks and Recreation Department, thanks to a generous $2,500 donation provided last summer by a couple who lives in Parkland.